myrto-orf/DataBases/README.md

 type 'pip install -r requirements.txt' in your terminal to download python dependencies

+if the password of the root user is NOT `password` you will have run mysql from your terminal as the root user and type in this command:
+`ALTER USER 'root'@'localhost' IDENTIFIED BY 'password';`

-type 'python access_db.py' to load the data from the cvs to your database
+type 'python access_db.py' to load the data to your database

-you might need to change the password in the 'access_db.py' file to access your database

 ## Use

+Open your browser and search for `localhost/DataBases/UI/templates/`

+Click on `initialize admin` to create a user with admin priviliges for the database

+You can then go back and log in with username `admin` and password `password`.
+This will allow you to create new users and access the database.